johann-raath/angular-assessment/README.md

 # Warp Angular Assessment

-Create a UI that lists all of the countries in the world using: https://gitlab.com/restcountries/restcountries.
+Create a UI that lists all of the countries in the world using the following API: https://gitlab.com/restcountries/restcountries.

-The UI must lazy load the main modules of the project.

-The design and layout of the project is up to the developer.

 The UI must:

 * Display the countries as a grid, using their flag as the picture with their coat of arms as an icon over their flag.